 (a) A site plan for a Great Estate PUD shall be part of the special permit application.
-It ~~may~~ shall be contained in one or more sheets prepared in a form suitable for recording by a Registered Professional Engineer or a Registered Land Surveyor, and in accompanying text and material.
+It may be contained in one or more sheets prepared in a form suitable for recording by a Registered Professional Engineer or a Registered Land Surveyor, and in accompanying text and material.
 Applicants shall secure the assistance of a Registered Architect or Landscape Architect in preparation of the Site Plan.
 A Site Plan approved by the Planning Board is a prerequisite of a special permit for a Great Estate PUD granted under this subsection, and construction of the Great Estate PUD shall be in strict accordance with the approved Site Plan.
 The Site Plan shall show:

 - i.
 The existing topography of the land showing existing and proposed two-foot contours. - ii.
 A mapping of all wetlands, a description of these wetlands, and any proposed alteration of wetlands. - iii.
 Major site features such as large trees, wooded areas, rock-ridges and outcroppings, water bodies, meadows, stone walls, and buildings, a description of these features, and any proposed removal or changes in these features. - iv.
-The siting, ~~and~~ grading, ~~and~~ landscape plan for all proposed streets, townhouse buildings, No Disturbance Zones, other Open Land, parking areas, paths, walkways, ~~and~~ driveways, ~~gardens and fences~~.
-The plan shall show all proposed changes in the existing grades of the land in the development.
-Calculations of the amounts of earth materials to be removed or added from each area of disturbance shall be provided with a narrative demonstrating that such cuts and fills are reasonably required.
-All disturbances in the existing grade and removal of trees and other major site features for drainage and utilities and for septic systems shall be shown.
-Limits of construction shall be specified.
-Site sections shall show existing topography, proposed topography, significant trees, and groves of trees.
+The siting, grading, and landscape plan for all proposed streets, townhouse buildings, No Disturbance Zones, other Open Land, parking areas, paths, walkways, driveways, gardens and fences.
 This plan shall include site sections indicating existing topography, proposed topography, significant trees and groves of trees, and limits of construction. - v.
 A three-dimensional model of the parcel including topography, natural features, roadways, buildings, trees and landscape improvements. - vi.
-A written description of the landscape characteristics of the site, its contiguous neighborhood and of the effects of the Great Estate PUD on such characteristics, including the passage of water through the site and to and from contiguous property, and ~~any~~ measures proposed to which will mitigate any significant adverse effects. - vi.vii.
-Existing landscape conditions of the No Disturbance Open Land and other Open Land to be retained and maintained in its natural condition and any proposed landscaping of the Open Land excepting those portions to be retained and maintained in their natural condition.
-The proposed landscaping on the plan shall be sufficiently detailed so as to specify all material aspects of the landscaping.
-The plan shall also specify any landscaping techniques to be employed in the Restricted Open Land, Open Land, and other areas and the size and location of new trees, walls and fences. - vii.viii.
-A written description of the site's current uses, such as watershed, wildlife habitat, woodland, or meadowland and of the effect of the Great Estate PUD on such uses, and ~~any~~ measures proposed to which will mitigate adverse effects insofar as reasonably possible.
+A written description of the landscape characteristics of the site, its contiguous neighborhood and of the effects of the Great Estate PUD on such characteristics, including the passage of water through the site and to and from contiguous property, and any measures proposed to mitigate adverse effects.

-- viii. ix.
-A statement of any other significant adverse impacts, which the Great Estate PUD is likely to cause and a description of any measures proposed to deal with any those adverse impacts. - ix. x.
+- vii.
+A written description of the site's current uses, such as watershed, wildlife habitat, woodland, or meadowland and of the effect of the Great Estate PUD on such uses, and any measures proposed to mitigate adverse effects. - viii.
+A statement of any other significant impacts, which the Great Estate PUD is likely to cause and a description of any measures proposed to deal with any adverse impacts. - ix.
 The design of all structures.
 The plans shall make the appearance of each dwelling on its sides and rear at least equal in amenity and design to the appearance of the dwelling on its front.
-The plans shall show the relationship between each townhouse dwelling unit and its attached neighboring townhouse dwelling unit(s). - x. xi.
-Storm water and drainage calculations and the design of adequate state-of-the-art storm water and drainage systems. - xi. xii.
-A utility plan including locations, sizes and designs for adequate sewer or septic, water, electric, gas, telephone and cable systems; provided that the installation of any septic systems shall comply with the requirements of Title V and may be installed without impact on significant trees or groves of trees within the Open Land. - xii. xiii.
-Photographic documentation of existing conditions, including all buildings and landscape features. - xiii. ~~Limits of construction plan.~~ - xiv. ~~Grading plan.~~ - xv. ~~Landscape plan.~~ - xvi. xiv.
-Construction management and construction phasing plan. - xvii. xv.
+The plans shall show the relationship between each townhouse dwelling unit and its attached neighboring townhouse dwelling unit(s). - x.
+Storm water and drainage calculations and the design of adequate storm water and drainage systems. - xi.
+A utility plan including locations, sizes and designs for adequate sewer or septic, water, electric, gas, telephone and cable systems; provided that the installation of any septic systems shall comply with the requirements of Title V and may be installed without impact on significant trees or groves of trees within the Open Land. - xii.
+Photographic documentation of existing conditions, including all buildings and landscape features. - xiii.
+Limits of construction plan. - ix.
+Grading plan. - x.
+Landscape plan. - xi.
+Construction management and construction phasing plan. - xii.
 Open Land and Tree preservation and management plans.